dexter1691/dl-setup/README.md

 * If you installed OpenBLAS, modify the `BLAS` parameter value to `open`

         sed -i 's/BLAS := atlas/BLAS := open/' Makefile.config
+* If you run into make issues related to hdf5, try this: https://gist.github.com/wangruohui/679b05fcd1466bb0937f#fix-hdf5-naming-problem

 * Install the requirements, build Caffe, build the tests, run the tests and ensure that all tests pass.
 Note that all this takes a while

         sudo pip install -r python/requirements.txt